ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/oauth_deploy_examples.md

 3. git push heroku master
    * Do this step every time you want to push your code, so basically whenever you make changes to your code

-# Step 2 : Register your app on Github
+# Step 2 : Register on Github
 1. Go to Github -> Settings -> OAuth Apps -> Register a new OAuth application
 2. Fill in the Application Name, Homepage URL, and Authorization Callback URL as explained below
    * Make sure to use https (not http) when writing both the homepage URL and the authorization callback URL (the screenshot says http but MAKE SURE YOU USE https)